Cybersecurity Awareness Month 2024

 Topics: Cyber Liability

-Summary: In an age where cyberattacks are becoming more common, it’s important for both individuals and businesses to understand how to prevent a data breach.
+Summary: In an age where cyberattacks are becoming more common, individuals and businesses must understand how to prevent a data breach.
 That’s the goal of Cybersecurity Awareness Month in October – to help everyone learn how to stay safe online.

-Every October since 2004, Cybersecurity Awareness Month has been co-led by the Cybersecurity and Infrastructure Security Agency (CISA) and the National Cyber Security Alliance (NCSA).
-This collaborative effort between government and industry is designed to ensure every American understands the importance of cybersecurity – and has the resources they need to stay safe and secure online.
-Now in its nineteenth year, Cybersecurity Awareness Month has continued to grow, reaching consumers, small and mid-sized businesses, large corporations, educational institutions and young people across the United States.
+In 2004, October was declared Cybersecurity Awareness Month, co-led by the Cybersecurity and Infrastructure Security Agency (CISA) and the National Cyber Security Alliance (NCSA).
+This collaborative effort between government and industry works to ensure every American understands the importance of cybersecurity – and has the resources they need to stay safe and secure online.
+In its twentieth year, “Secure Our World” will be the enduring Cybersecurity Awareness Month theme.

-AmTrust has a vested interest in cybersecurity, internally for our employees and externally to help both our agents and insureds understand the risks of a data breach.
-AmTrustCyber provides cyber insurance coverage for certain losses incurred from a cyber attack, and we are committed to evolving our coverage as new cyber threats emerge.
+AmTrust has a vested interest in cybersecurity, internally for our employees and externally, to help our agents and insureds understand the risks of a data breach.
+AmTrustCyber provides cyber insurance coverage for certain losses incurred from a cyber-attack, and we are committed to evolving our coverage as new cyber threats emerge.

 Staying Safe Online during Cybersecurity Awareness Month